Beyon-D-Yadhu/Beyon-D-Yadhu/README.md

 - 👋 Hi, I’m @Beyon-D-Yadhu
 - 👀 I’m interested in Programming
 - 🌱 I’m currently doing mern stack development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me yadhuy28@gmail.com

 <!---
 Beyon-D-Yadhu/Beyon-D-Yadhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.